marklogic/marklogic-rdf4j/README.md

 Verify that Java API client has been deployed to your local maven repo.

-3. Edit marklogic-RDF4J/build.gradle to use that snapshot
+3. Edit marklogic-RDF4J/build.gradle to use that build

 ```
-    compile('com.marklogic:marklogic-client-api:5.0-SNAPSHOT')
+    compile('com.marklogic:marklogic-client-api:4.0.3')

 ```